auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 parameters are necessary even for a more minimal design.

 Additionally, there is a visibility graph between parameters.
-For example, being able to specify the "username" and compute the output hash yourself on your own hardware implies that your computer must know every other parameter.
+For example, being able to specify the `Username` and compute the output hash yourself on your own hardware implies that your computer must know every other parameter.
-Being able to specify the "password" implies knowledge of every parameter other than the "username", the plaintext of which can be hidden using partial evaluation.
+Being able to specify the "password" implies knowledge of every parameter other than the `Username`, the plaintext of which can be hidden using partial evaluation.

-Your computer must know the plaintext of any "tag", if you are specifying either the username or password.
-However, plaintext HMAC-SHA256 keys can always be replaced with two intermediate SHA256 states via partial evaluation, which is why "tag" doesn't appear in "seguid".
+Your computer must know the plaintext of any "tag", if you are specifying either the `Username` or `Password`.
+While seguids can function as an indirect tag, the plaintext HMAC-SHA256 keys can always be replaced with two intermediate SHA256 states via partial evaluation, which is why "tag" doesn't appear in `Seguid`.

-Finally, I recommend taking a look at [MyCorpExample.hs](../g3p-hash/test/MyCorpExample.hs) in the G3P's test suite, as it is a slowly-evolving example of what a typical deployment might look like.
+Finally, I recommend taking a look at the [reference API documentation](https://hackage.haskell.org/package/g3p-hash-2.0.0.0/docs/Crypto-G3P-V2.html).
+Also the
+[MyCorpExample.hs](../g3p-hash/test/MyCorpExample.hs) in the G3P's test suite
+is a slowly-evolving example of what a typical deployment might look like.

 ## Second Secrets